observablehq/framework/docs/getting-started.md

 You can run the above command anywhere, but you may want to `cd` to your `~/Development` directory first (or wherever you do local development).

-For the first prompt, you’ll specify where to create your new project.
+The first prompt asks where to create your new project.
 Enter `./hello-framework` to create a directory named `hello-framework` within the current directory.
 Or just hit Enter, as this is conveniently the default.
 (The `./` is implied, so `./hello-framework` is equivalent to `hello-framework`.
 You can create a project in a different directory by entering a path that starts with `../` or `~/` or `/`.)

 <pre><span class="muted">┌</span>  <span class="invert"> observable create </span>
 <span class="muted">│</span>